Jorijn/bug-cannot-use-generic-envvars-with-bundles/README.md

 # This is a repository to demonstrate a possible bug in Symfony.
-If the developer uses a generic environment variable to configure two or more different bundles, the placeholder / valilogic breaks.
+If the developer uses a generic environment variable to configure two or more different bundles, the placeholder / validation logic breaks.
 Steps to reproduce:

 ## Steps to reproduce
 1. Install this repository.
 I created two internal bundles to simulate external dependencies.